Multilinear compressive sensing and an application to convolutional linear networks: Introduction

 \subsubsection{Overview}

-We consider two kinds of deep networks: A general family of deep structured linear networks\footnote{We call this family "deep structured linear networks" because the family is endowed with tools permitting to impose structures and we analyze the impact of the structure on the stability property.
-However, these tools might might be used to define the usual deep linear network.} in Sections \ref{ident-sec} and \ref{stable-sec}; and a family of convolutional linear networks in Section \ref{conv-tree}.
-The formal statements for the deep structured linear networks are in Theorem \ref{suf-stble-recovery}, Theorem \ref{nec-stble-recovery}.
-The statements for convolutional linear networks are in Theorem \ref{stabl-rec-network-thm}.
+We consider two kinds of deep networks: A general family of deep structured linear networks\footnote{We call this family {\em deep structured linear networks} because the family is endowed with tools to impose structures.
+We analyze the impact of the structure on the stability property.
+However, these tools might be used to define the usual deep linear network.} in Sections \cref{ident-sec} and \cref{stable-sec}; and a family of convolutional linear networks in \cref{conv-tree}.
+The formal statements for the deep structured linear networks are in Theorems \cref{suf-stble-recovery} and \cref{nec-stble-recovery}.
+The statements for convolutional linear networks are in \cref{stabl-rec-network-thm}.
 Below, we describe the deep structured linear networks.